 Going back to the quilting method above we know that the bulk of all mattresses within a showroom are intrinsically the same.
 This site tells you in great detail that there are only so many combinations of spring, support and upholstery you can get.
 Certainly not enough to fill a showroom as big as Dreams et al. So there has to be a considerable element of similarity between most of the mattresses you will be looking at.
 Each manufacturer will be vying for the intended sale so it will not be them who are setting the prices and they will certainly not be overcharging the retailer for a product if a manufacturing competitor is offering a similar or better-built mattress for a lower price.

 Why don’t retailers tell you exactly what is in their mattresses?
 So lets take it for granted that if ten manufacturers have similar priced, products on sale in a showroom – putting them side by side will instantly show you which manufacturer is offering the best value product – particularly if they tell you ‘What’s precisely under the hood’ – which the retailer in particular will certainly wont want you to know!

 There’s an awful lot to digest on the topic of mattress detailing.
-Whether it be the finish of the fabric, the tufting used, box or pillowtop, whether it’s one or two sided not to mention the base the mattress is put on.
+Whether it be the finish of the fabric, the tufting used, box or pillowtop, whether it’s one or two-sided not to mention the base the mattress is put on.
 If you need more help please contact us, or if you have read through all the information above why not visit our shop?
-Here you can put you new found mattress expertise to good use browsing all the detailed breakdowns of our mattresses.
+Here you can put your newfound mattress expertise to good use browsing all the detailed breakdowns of our mattresses.